openforis/sepal-doc/docs/source/workflows/area_estimation.rst

     Notice that there are several additional options including shadow tolerance, haze tolerance, NDVI importance, cloud masking and cloud buffering.

 For this exercise, we will leave these at their default settings.
-If you make changes, click :code:`Apply` after you're done.
+If you make changes, select :code:`Apply` after you're done.

 .. figure:: ../_images/workflows/area_estimation/composite.png
     :alt: The composite menu.
     :width: 350px
     :align: center

 Now we'll explore the :code:`Bands` dropdown.
-Click on the :code:`Red|Green|Blue` at the bottom of the page.
+Select :code:`Red|Green|Blue` at the bottom of the page.

 .. figure:: ../_images/workflows/area_estimation/arrow_bands.png
-    :alt: Arrow pointing at the red, green, blue bands.
+    :alt: Arrow pointing at the red, green and blue bands.
     :align: center

-The below dropdown menu will appear.
+The dropdown menu will appear, as seen below.

 -   Select the **NIR, RED, GREEN** band combination.
-This band combination displays vegetation as red, with darker reds indicating dense vegetation.
+This band combination displays vegetation as red (darker reds indicate dense vegetation).
 Bare ground and urban areas appear grey or tan, while water appears black.
 NIR stands for near infrared.
 -   Once selected, the preview will automatically show what the composite will look like.
--   Use the scroll wheel on your mouse to zoom in to the mosaic and then click and drag to pan around the image.
+-   Use the scroll wheel on your mouse to zoom in on the mosaic and then select and move to pan around the image.
 This will help you assess the quality of the mosaic.

 .. figure:: ../_images/workflows/area_estimation/bands_menu.png
     :alt: The band combinations menu.
     :width: 350px
     :align: center

 The map now shows the complete mosaic that incorporates all of the user-defined settings.
-Here is an example, yours may look different depending on which scenes you chose.
+Here is an example (yours may look different depending on which scenes you chose).

 .. figure:: ../_images/workflows/area_estimation/completed_mosaic.png
     :alt: The imagery preview with the completed mosaic shown.